Do vegans eat butter? What about margarine?

 Palm oil comes from trees

-First, the Oil palm tree (Elaeis guineensis) is a member of the palm family of trees.
-They’re native to West and Central Africa but also grown extensively in Indonesia and Malaysia.
-Oil palms are an excellent source of oil.
+The Oil palm tree (Elaeis guineensis) is a member of the palm family of trees.
+It is native to West and Southwest Africa but is also extensively cultivated in Southeast Asia, particularly in countries like Indonesia and Malaysia.

 One full oil palm fruit and another cut in half sitting on a wood table.